aaronkyle/social-development/social-policy/social-policy_ifi.md

 <a name="world-bank"></a>
 ## World Bank

 References to 'the World Bank' are made as if it were a single international financial institution that provides loans to developing countries for capital programs.
-Such references  usually decribe the works and practices of the International Bank for Reconstruction and Development (IBRD).
-The World Bank Group is actaully a greater body consisting of:
+Such references usually describe the works and practices of the International Bank for Reconstruction and Development (IBRD).
+The World Bank Group is actually a greater body consisting of:

 1. the International Bank for Reconstruction and Development (IBRD), established in 1945, which provides debt financing on the basis of sovereign guarantees.
 1. the International Finance Corporation (IFC), established in 1956, which provides various forms of financing without sovereign guarantees, primarily to the private sector;